Tada-124880/NLP_2025_AIT/a6_Let's_Talk_with_yourself/README.md

 #### 1. Reference Documents
 - The chatbot utilizes the following sources for retrieving personal information:
   - Personal data provided in the uploaded documents.
-  - The personal data is about me.
+  - The personal data is about me, but inconsistencies or formatting issues may cause retrieval conflicts.

 #### 2. Prompt Design
 - The chatbot uses a structured prompt template to ensure responses are informative and polite.
-The prompt is designed to handle questions regarding personal background, work experience, academic pursuits, and perspectives on technology and culture.
+However, some responses may be incomplete or generic due to:
+  - Conflicting or ambiguous information in the retrieved data.
+  - Limitations in the prompt design that may not guide the model effectively.
+  - Challenges in retrieval where the chatbot may not extract the most relevant portions of personal data.

 #### 3. Model Exploration
 - The chatbot was tested with various text-generation models, including OpenAI's models and Groq’s LLaMA3-70B.
 However, due to resource constraints, `fastchat-t5-3b-v1.0` was chosen for deployment as it provides faster responses.